 We have a significant amount of indebtedness and the ability to incur substantially more indebtedness.
-As of June 30, 2003, we had approximately \$733 million outstanding of senior secured indebtedness, approximately \$195 million outstanding of accounts payable and \$1.16 billion outstanding under indentures related to our senior subordinated notes.
-In addition, in July 2003, we issued \$250 million in aggregate principal amount of 6 1/4% senior notes due 2010.
-We used the net proceeds of approximately \$245.1 million, net of issuance costs, to repay \$160 million of indebtedness under the GulfTerra Holding term credit facility and to temporarily repay \$85.1 million of the balance outstanding under our revolving credit facility.
+As of December 31, 2003, we had approximately \$682 million outstanding of senior secured indebtedness, approximately \$168.1 million outstanding of accounts payable and accrued gas purchase costs and \$1.13 billion outstanding under indentures related to our senior unsecured and senior subordinated notes.

 From time to time, our joint ventures also incur indebtedness.
-As of June 30, 2003, Poseidon Oil Pipeline Company, L.L.C., in which we own a 36 percent interest, had \$125 million outstanding under its revolving credit facility and Deepwater Gateway, L.L.C., in which we own a 50 percent interest, had \$109 million outstanding under its project finance loan.
-On July 10, 2003, Cameron Highway Oil Pipeline Company, an unconsolidated affiliate in which we own a 50 percent joint venture ownership interest, entered into a \$325 million project loan facility, consisting of a \$225 million construction loan and \$100 million of senior secured notes, each of which fund proportionately as construction costs are incurred.
+As of December 31, 2003, Poseidon Oil Pipeline Company, L.L.C., in which we own a 36 percent interest, had \$123 million outstanding under its revolving credit facility, Deepwater Gateway, L.L.C., in which we own a 50 percent interest, had \$155 million outstanding under its project finance loan and Cameron Highway Oil Pipeline Company, in which we own a

+50 percent joint venture ownership interest, had \$125 million outstanding under its project loan facility.
 If Deepwater Gateway defaults on its payment obligations, we would be required to pay to the lenders all distributions we or any of our subsidiaries have received from Deepwater Gateway up to \$22.5 million.
 Our obligation to make such a payment is collateralized by substantially all of our assets on the same basis as our obligations under our credit facility.